 where it might be considered unwise to attempt to characterize or prescribe details of an outcome (such as research and development tasks or work experience programs).

-The Agency requires that cost reimbursement contracts identify the number of participants covered by the agreement, if applicable; and include a line-item budget showing the planned costs by cost category.
-In satisfying the budget requirement, the resources (i.e. personnel, space, travel, etc.) needed to undertake the work are to be listed, priced, and allocated among applicable cost categories.
-The contract may include the line item budget that was submitted in the selected proposal or bid by reference to that proposal or bid, if it was not changed by contract negotiations.
-However, if changes were negotiated from the budget that was in the proposal or bid, the budget should be revised to reflect the changes and should be included in the contract.
+The Agency requires that cost reimbursement agreements identify the number of participants covered by the agreement, if applicable; and include a line-item budget showing the planned costs by cost category.
+In satisfying the budget requirement, the resources (such as personnel, space, travel, etc.) needed to undertake the work are to be listed, priced, and allocated among applicable cost categories.
+The agreement may include the line item budget that was submitted in the selected proposal or bid by reference to that proposal or bid, if it was not changed by contract negotiations.
+However, if changes were negotiated from the budget that was in the proposal or bid, the budget should be revised to reflect the changes and should be included in the agreement.

-Where cost reimbursement contracts are used, the subcontractor’s accounting system must be adequate for determining costs applicable to the contract.
-Monitoring performed by the Contractor during the contract period should provide reasonable assurance that efficient methods and effective cost controls are used by the subcontractor.
+Where cost reimbursement contracts are used, the contractor’s accounting system must be adequate for determining costs applicable to the contract.
+Monitoring performed by the Grantee during the contract period should provide reasonable assurance that efficient methods and effective cost controls are used by the contractor.
 A cost reimbursement contract is not suitable for the purchase of commercial items.

 Fixed Price

-Under a fixed price contract, the price of the contract is not subject to change as a result of a difference between the subcontractor’s planned and actual costs.
-Responsibility for costs and the resulting profit or loss is the full responsibility of the subcontractor.
+Under a fixed price contract, the price of the contract is not subject to change as a result of a difference between the contractor’s planned and actual costs.
+Responsibility for costs and the resulting profit or loss is the full responsibility of the contractor.
 Thus, a fixed price contract provides a built-in incentive for the contractor to control costs and to perform effectively under the award.
 A fixed price contract may be used in conjunction with an award-fee incentive and performance or delivery incentives when the award fee or incentive is based solely on factors other than cost.
 A fixed price contract is suitable for the purchase of commercial items.

 Two types of fixed price contracts that are commonly used in the provision of workforce related services are fixed unit price non-performance based contracts and fixed unit price performance based contracts.
 These types of contracts are described further below.

 Fixed Unit Price Non-Performance Based Contracts.

 These contracts are used when the output can be clearly defined, such as the completion of an educational or training course.
-Fixed unit price non-performance based contracts are typically used for tuition and child care.
+Fixed unit price non-performance based contracts are typically used for tuition.

 In contracts involving tuition, the provider of the service normally provides no guarantee of outcome.
 In a fixed unit price non-performance based contract, the training provider earns compensation for the training it provides, regardless of whether the participant fails tests, completes the course or semester, or is subsequently employed.
 Thus, the risk is primarily with the paying entity, in terms of receiving an ultimate benefit and achieving reasonable pricing.